Embalming vs. Cremation

-So, here’s what I said with as much good will as I could: “Pastor, for most people, cremation isn’t a theological issue, it’s a practical issue.
+So, here’s what I said with as much good will as I could: “Pastor, for most people in our area, cremation isn’t a theological issue, it’s a practical issue.
 People who choose cremation aren’t attempting to disrespect God, nor are they denying the resurrection, nor do they believe that our bodies are toys that we can abuse.
-Most people choose the less expensive cremation because embalming, buying a casket, buying a grave, buying a vault and paying us funeral directors to organize the whole thing is just too expensive.”
+Most people choose the less expensive cremation because embalming, buying a casket, buying a grave, buying a vault and paying us funeral directors to organize the whole thing isn’t in their budget.”

 He sat in silence, so I continued.